Concrete Joints and Their Applications

 Control joints act like perforations in paper.

 Making a concrete slab may seem as easy as pouring concrete into a big rectangular form.
 However, settling, shrinking, freezing and other factors can strain and crack the concrete.
-Three types of concrete joints are used to minimize ugly cracks, simplify concrete projects and allow parts of the slab to move independently.
+Concrete joints are used to minimize ugly cracks, simplify concrete projects and allow parts of the slab to move independently.
+Learn more about the 3 types of concrete joints -- expansion, control, and construction.

 Control joints, also known as contraction joints, are basically intentional cracks in a concrete slab.
 They act much like perforations in paper, preventing messy, jagged rips.
 When the concrete expands or contracts, it will hopefully move and crack along the control joints instead of making ugly jagged cracks in the slab.